CosmicGilligan/00-why-study-history/00-why-study-history.md

 - Evaluating sources and evidence.
 - Recognizing myth-making and selective narratives.
-- Applying lessons from the past to today’s challenges.
+- Applying lessons from the past to today's challenges.

-The U.S. Founders applied lessons from **ancient Rome’s collapse** to design safeguards against dictatorship.
+The U.S. Founders applied lessons from **ancient Rome's collapse** to design safeguards against dictatorship.
 We can—and must—do the same in our own time.

 ---